 - Chemical-resistant/disposable boot covers are also recommended to reduce spread of contamination.

-- Since Fentanyl be dissolved and/or the powder could move through seams, it may be prudent to use a garment with sealed seams.
+- Since Fentanyl can be dissolved and/or the powder can move through seams, it may be prudent to use a garment with sealed seams.

 Hand protection is absolutely essential for first responders who may be handling fentanyl: